NanoComp/meep/doc/docs/Python_User_Interface.md

 **`initialize_field(c, func)`**
 —
-Initialize the `c` component fields using the position-dependent function `func` which takes a `Vector3` parameter and returns a complex number for the value of the field at that point.
+Initialize the component `c` fields using the function `func` which has a single argument, a `Vector3` giving a position and returns a complex number for the value of the field at that point.

 **`add_dft_fields(cs, freq_min, freq_max, nfreq, where=None, center=None, size=None)`**
 —